isw-kudos/kudos-docs/docs/boards/cp/migration.md

 1. write Boards data into the Component Pack mongo database
 1. write file attachments into S3 storage

-The following variables are required in order to perform this migration:
+Ensure you have updated the following variables as applicable in your `boards-cp.yaml` file downloaded previously

 |                                          | Example                                                 | Description                                                                                                                                                             |
 | ---------------------------------------- | ------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |